Cookery school

 If you have any questions about our classes please contact us via info@silkroadcafe.ie.

-Class schedule 2023
+Class schedule

 One of the best things about weekends is that they lend themselves to long, lazy brunches.
 Give the Irish fry, American pancakes or French toast a break and learn how to make your own Palestinian brunch from scratch including Falafel (chickpea fritters), Shakshuka (fried eggs with sumac), hummus, garlic potatoes, bread and mint tea.

-Tuesday 28/2 2023 Vegan Middle Eastern Food
+TUESDAY 17th of November 2026: Vegan Middle Eastern Food

-In this class you will be taught how to make Spanakopita - the Silk Road way; crispy layers of filo pastry filled with spinach and vegan feta.
-Plus you will learn how to make tzatziki (cucumber salad made with vegan yoghurt).
+In this class you will be taught how to make Spanakopita - the Silk Road way; crispy layers of filo pastry filled with spinach, Vegan Greek mousakka and tzatziki (cucumber salad made with vegan yoghurt).

 M’sakhan is a favourite Palestinian dish for informal family gatherings, which originates from the Tul-Karem and Jinin areas north of Bethlehem.
 The key ingredient is Palestinian sumac.
-You will be taught how to make M’sakhan, also known as Palestinian chicken, with red onions, sumac, nutmeg and serve flat bread and a Pomegranate salad.
-If you are vegan or vegetarian you will be taught how to make a Seitan M'sakan.
+A Sumac is a shrub or small tree with clusters of red berries.
+The berries are dried and grounded to a powder that has a wonderful lemony flavour.
+You will be taught how to make M’sakhan, also known as Palestinian chicken, with red onions, sumac, nutmeg and serve flat bread and a Palestinian salad.
+Please let us know when you are booking if you are Vegan.